Policy No: PD66

 Policy owner/sponsor: Executive Director, Library & Information Services and Dixson Librarian

-This policy documents the conditions upon which Library readers are provided with access to special collections material held in the State Library of New South Wales’ collection.
-These items are irreplaceable heritage materials which are unique, significant, and also often fragile.
+This policy documents the conditions upon which Library readers are provided with access to special collections material held in the collection of the State Library of New South Wales.
+These items are irreplaceable heritage materials which are unique and may be significant or fragile.

-The aim of this policy is to balance public access to special collections material with the Library's responsibility for the security and long-term preservation of the state's cultural heritage.
+The aim of this policy is to balance public access to special collections material with the Library's responsibility to ensure the security and long-term preservation of the State's cultural heritage.

-- Special Collections Material – This includes manuscripts, pictures, oral history recordings, maps, rare printed items, archival newspapers and realia.
+- Special Collections Material – This includes manuscripts, pictorial material, oral history recordings, maps, rare printed items, archival newspapers and realia.

 - High Security Material – This includes material of high value or significance which is stored in one of the Library’s high security collection storage areas.